Skip to main content

 1. Enter a collection name and use the dimension for the selected embedding model.

-2. Create the collection, then add training data with the same embedding model.
+2. Create the collection, then add data with the same embedding model.

 Qdrant Create collection